opencog/lg-atomese/opencog/nlp/lg-parse/README.md

 optional NumberNode is present, then that will be the number of parses that are captured.
 If the NumberNode is not present, it defaults to four.

+If the `LgDictNode` specified an AtomSpace-backed dictionary, and the fourth argument is present, then the dictionary word lookups will be performed from the specified AtomSpace.
+Note that `EvaluationLink`s will be created in that AtomSpace, tying together the LG connector types to the AtomSpace connector types.
+This is the only reason for specifying an AtomSpace: to get back that info.

+If the `LgDictNode` specified an AtomSpace-backed dictionary, and the fifth argument is present, then the dictionary word lookups will be performed from the specified `StorageNode`.
+Otherwise, if an AtomSpace is specified, but the `StorageNode` is not, the parser will use the AtomSpace contents only; the entire dictionary must be present in the AtomSpace.

 LgParseMinimal
 --------------